-45. Customer must pay GST on any taxable supply made by Supplier to Customer.
-The payment of GST is in addition to any other consideration payable by Customer for a taxable supply.
+71. Applicant must pay GST on any taxable supply made by Supplier to Applicant under this agreement.
+The payment of GST is in addition to any other consideration payable by Applicant for a taxable supply.

-(a) any legislation becoming applicable to the subject matter of this Agreement including any supply by Supplier; or
+(a) any legislation becoming applicable to the subject matter of this agreement; or

 (b) any changes in legislation or its interpretation by a court of competent jurisdiction or by any authority charged with its administration;

-Supplier becomes liable to pay any tax, duty, excise or levy in respect of the Supplies or the amounts received from Customer, then Customer must pay Supplier these additional amounts on demand.
+Supplier becomes liable to pay any tax, duty, excise or levy in respect of the amounts received from Applicant, then Applicant must pay Supplier these additional amounts on 48 hours’ written demand.

-48. All payments required to be made by Customer under this Agreement will be made free of any set-off, or counterclaim and without deduction or withholding, unless agreed to otherwise by Supplier and Applicant in writing.
+74. All payments required to be made by Applicant under this agreement will be made free of any set-off, or counterclaim and without deduction or withholding, unless agreed to otherwise by Supplier and Applicant in writing.

-75. Any amount due to Supplier from Customer from time to time may be deducted from any monies which may be or may become payable to Customer by Supplier.
+75. Any amount due to Supplier from time to time may be deducted from any monies which may be or may become payable to Applicant by Supplier.

-(c) Subject to the Australian Consumer Law, if Customer does not advise the Supplier as set out above, the Supplier shall not be obliged to take any action in respect of that deficiency, loss or damage or non-delivery.
+(c) Subject to the Australian Consumer Law if applicable, if Applicant does not advise Supplier as set out above, Supplier shall not be obliged to take any action in respect of that deficiency, loss or damage or non-delivery.

-56. Supplier is not liable for any loss caused to Customer by reason of strikes, lockouts, fires, riots, war, embargoes, civil commotions, acts of God or any other activity beyond Supplier's control.
+77. Supplier is not liable for any loss caused to Applicant by reason of strikes, lockouts, fires, riots, war, embargoes, civil commotions, acts of God or any other activity beyond Supplier's control.